mitchest/rcp-survey-artifacts/README.md

 # README #

 This repo provides code and data to reproduce the analysis from:
-Foster et al. (201x) "Ecological Grouping of Survey Sites when Sampling Artefacts are Present".
-Journal of the Royal Statistical Society: Series C (Applied Statistics): XX(X), XXX–XXX.
+Foster, Hill and Lyons (accepted) "Ecological Grouping of Survey Sites when Sampling Artefacts are Present".
+Journal of the Royal Statistical Society: Series C (Applied Statistics).
+DOI: xx.xxxxx/xxx
-DOI: 10.xxxxx/xxx
+DOI: xx.xxxxx/xxx

 Vegetation data originally from:
 http://www.bionet.nsw.gov.au/